damianz5/mkdocs-test/docs/getting-started/step-0-requirements-and-system-configuration.md

 If you're using a PaaS provider such as our partner [Platform.sh](https://platform.sh/hosting/php/ez/), where we have an single-server setup, and in the future also clustered setup, you can [skip](https://doc.ez.no/pages/viewpage.action?pageId=31429552) this step.

+!!! caution "Let's say something changes in v1.9"

+    Something that is only here when we switch to v1.9.

 # Server

 eZ software is built to rely on existing technologies and standards.
 The minimal setup is `PHP`,  `MySQL/MariaDB`, and `Apache/Nginx`.
 Recommendation for production setups is to use `Varnish`, and  `Memcached`, `NFS` `and ``Solr` in a [clustered setup](Clustering_31430387.html).